To be built at 2012 Berkeley Way (between Shattuck and Milvia)

-- Temporary housing for 32 adult homeless men
+- 32 shelter beds for homeless adult men

 - 53 units of permanent supportive housing for homeless and disabled men and women

-- Transitional housing for 12 homeless male veterans (in partnership with the VA)
+- 12 transitional housing beds for homeless male veterans (in partnership with the VA)

 - Offices for support staff and partner agencies such as LifeLong Medical and Berkeley Mental Health